Riminder/hrflow-connectors/src/hrflow_connectors/connectors/monster/docs/catch_profile.md

 `CatchProfileAction` catches a Monster profile to `Hrflow.ai`.

+# Links to Monster documentation on the endpoints used :

 | Endpoints | Description |
 | --------- | ----------- |
 |[`Catch Profile`](https://partner.monster.com/apply-with-monster-implementing)|Endpoint to catch a profile application |